New Rochelle, New York: 17th and 18th centuries

 This area was occupied by cultures of indigenous peoples for thousands of years.
 They made use of the rich resources of Long Island Sound and inland areas.

 By the 17th century, the historic Lenape bands, who spoke a language in the Algonquian family, were prominent in the area.
-Their territory extended from the coastal areas of western present-day Connecticut, Long Island and south through New Jersey, Maryland and Delaware.
+Their territory extended from the coastal areas of western present-day Connecticut, Long Island, and south through New Jersey, Maryland, and Delaware.

 In 1654, the Siwanoy Indians, a band of Lenape (also known as the Delaware by English colonists), sold land to English settler Thomas Pell.
 Some 33 families established the community of La Nouvelle-Rochelle (/fr/) in 1688.
 Many of them were artisans and craftsmen from La Rochelle, France, after which they named the settlement.
-The people continued to speak French, and it was common practice for people in neighboring areas to send their children to New Rochelle to learn the language.
+The people continued to speak French, and a common practice for people in neighboring areas was to send their children to New Rochelle to learn the language.
 A monument containing the names of these settlers stands in Hudson Park, the original landing point of the Huguenots.
 In 1689, Pell officially deeded 6,100 acres (25 km^{2}) for the establishment of a Huguenot community.

 Jacob Leisler is an important figure in the early histories of both New Rochelle and the United States.
 He arrived in America as a mercenary in the British Army and later became one of the most prominent merchants in New York.
-He was subsequently appointed acting-governor of the province; during his tenure he acted on behalf of the Huguenots.
+He was subsequently appointed acting governor of the province; during his tenure he acted on behalf of the Huguenots.

 One condition of the sale was that Pell and his heirs would receive "one fatt calfe" on June 24 of every year thereafter, if demanded.
 The "fatt calfe" was commemorated in the New Rochelle 250th Anniversary half dollar, minted in 1937.
 Pell's descendants did not request a calf until the 1950s.
 Since then, there have been occasional "fatt calfe" ceremonies.

 Of all the Huguenot settlements in America founded with the intention of being distinctly French colonies, New Rochelle most clearly fulfilled such plans.
 The colony attracted French refugees until as late as 1760, during the French and Indian War in North America between Britain and France.